txt/se21/README.md

 Your task:

 - Build an  AI.
 Build it better
-- Better = faster, generalizable, simpler, explicable, fairer
+- Better = faster, generalizable, simpler, explicable, fairer, using less data

 When lawyers and politicians cannot keep up with technical innovations, it is up to us technologists to deliberately sin less.
 When we might